yersonrr/rdf_integrator/README.md

 ./activator
 ```

+Depending on your operating system or linux distribution, you may need to adapt the command above.
+For example, on Linux Mint 18.x, the path environment variable is configured in /etc/environment.
+Hence, you can append ```:/opt/activator``` within ```PATH=""``` line.

 ### For merge_service you will need to run
 ```
 echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list